AstroWanders/GradSchoolFunding/index.md

 # [](#header-1)Travel funding

+- [AAS FAMOUS Travel Grants](https://aas.org/grants-and-prizes/famous-travel-grants).
+To present research at an AAS meeting.
+Specifically for members of underrepresented groups in astronomy.

 - [AAS International Travel Grants](https://aas.org/grants-and-prizes/international-travel-grants) **due in January/June**.
 To present research at an international conference.

 - [AAS Rodger Doxsey Travel Prize](https://aas.org/grants-and-prizes/rodger-doxsey-travel-prize) **due in October**.
 To present dissertation talk at a Winter AAS Meeting.